 Following the fashion trend, the logo was black with a large space between the capital letters.
 The emblem mirrored the image of many fashion publications, brands, and retailers.
 The design lacked individuality or any feature that could ‘catch the eye.’

-Therefore, this attempt did not succeed for the owners.
+Therefore, this attempt failed for the owners.
 Two years later, the chain went bankrupt and was acquired by a private owner.
 The new owner merged it with another brand in a collaboration named PSEB.

 Font and Colors